If you’ve spotted the tell-tale signs of bed bugs, here’s our advice on how to eliminate bed bugs.

 - Wash bedding, linens, curtains, and clothing in hot water and dry them on the highest dryer setting.

-- For items that can’t be washed such as, stuffed animals and shoes, place on a high dryer setting for 30 minutes.
+- For items that can’t be washed, such as stuffed animals and shoes, place on a high dryer setting for thirty minutes.

-- Use a zippered mattress protector to keep bedbugs from entering or escaping.
-Bedbugs may live up to 12 months without feeding, so keep the cover on your mattress for up to a year to make sure all bugs in the mattress are dead.
+- Use a zippered mattress protector to keep bed bugs from entering or escaping.
+Bed bugs may live up to twelve months without feeding, so keep the cover on your mattress for up to a year to make sure all bugs in the mattress are dead.
 Here are some bed bug encasement products that actually work.